|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Add the basil, capers, olives and red pepper flakes, and cook for another two minutes.
+Add the basil, capers, olives, and red pepper flakes, and cook for another 2 minutes.